-- You will not receive your monthly investment statements in a timely fashion because you will be reliant on your family, friends to send them to you when it is convenient for them.
+- You will not receive your monthly investment statements in a timely fashion because you will be reliant on your family or friends to send them to you when it is convenient for them

 Investing in Canada

-TAX-PREFERENCE INVESTMENTS - There are no tax-preference investment alternatives available in Canada that are normally available in the US.
-Your municipal bonds/ money market funds and US government obligations are fully taxable in Canada.
+TAX-PREFERENCE INVESTMENTS – Canada does not have the tax-preference investment alternatives that are normally available in the US.
+Your municipal bonds, money market funds and US government obligations are fully taxable in Canada.
 You could make a contribution to an annuity but be careful as they generally have high expenses.
 You should also note that your Roth IRA is fully taxable in Canada and must be declared on your Canadian income tax return every year.

-MUTUAL FUNDS - Some investment services companies in the US have researched and become familiar with the different mutual fund families in the US such as Vanguard, American and PIMCO.
-Altamira , MacKenzie, AIM, Royal Funds, etc. In Canada, however, no such funds exist.
-The question then becomes “Which mutual fund families should I use?”
+MUTUAL FUNDS – Some US investors have become familiar with the different mutual fund families in the US such as Vanguard, American and PIMCO.
+In Canada, however, no such funds exist.
+The question then becomes “Which mutual fund families should I use?
 Altamira?
 MacKenzie?
-AIM/Trimark?
+AIM/Trimark?”
 There are in excess of 5,000 mutual funds you can select from but “Which mutual fund is right for your unique circumstances?”
 We can provide assistance in this area.

 |TD Ameritrade||Discount brokerage firm in the US|

 |Index Funds||Good information on these low cost vehicles|

 |Dimensional Fund Advisors||Mutual funds available exclusively to clients of fee-only advisors like us in Canada and the US|